lorenyeung/go-threaddump-extractor/README.md

-# threadump extractor go script
+# thread dump extractor go script

 ## Purpose
 Strip thread dumps that were taken using kill -3 from a log file